-APPEL (Affiliation for Pharmacy Practice Experiential Learning) was formed in 2015 by a consortium of the UCC School of Pharmacy, the RCSI School of Pharmacy and Biomolecular Sciences, and the Trinity School of Pharmacy and Pharmaceutical Sciences.
-It was established to streamline the management of the common experiential learning placements of all three integrated pharmacy programmes in Ireland.
+APPEL (Affiliation for Pharmacy Practice Experiential Learning) is responsible for the management of the common experiential learning placements of all three integrated pharmacy programmes in Ireland.
 It is overseen by the APPEL Board, consisting of the three Heads of the Schools of Pharmacy in UCC, RCSI, and Trinity.

 The APPEL team consists of Practice Educators based within the three Schools of Pharmacy, and the Operations Team, led by the Director/National Coordinator of APPEL, based in the APPEL office.
-The team is available to support both Trainers and students throughout their practice placements.
+The team is available to support both Trainers and students throughout their practice placements